ukhsa-collaboration/standards-api/docs/api-design-guidelines/caching.md

 ## Client-Side Caching

-While server-side caching is preferred, there are cases where client-side caching **MAY** be appropriate:
+Server-side caching is preferred and client-side caching **SHOULD** be avoided.
+However, there are cases where client-side caching **MAY** be appropriate:

 1. When offline capability is required (e.g., mobile applications)
 2. For static resources that rarely change (e.g., images, stylesheets)